Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/peer_discovery_README.md

 ## Overview

 The PeerDiscovery module is responsible for announcing our presence on the Reticulum network, tracking peers, and maintaining mappings between identities and hostnames.
 It operates independently of specific transport mediums (such as WiFi or LoRa) and provides a synchronized JSON state file for other modules to access peer information.
+The module is designed to be simple, resilient, and to ensure bi-directional peer discovery in the mesh network.

 ## Core Functionality